 1970 - Moriarty Brothers Dominates Greater Hartford Twilight League

-Led by slugging third basemen, Gene Johnson, and sponsor Matt Moriarty, each year the team was comprised of future and former professional players winning several twilight championships over a 25 year span.
+Led by slugging third basemen, Gene Johnson, and sponsor Matt Moriarty, the team was largely comprised of future and former professional players winning several twilight championships over a 25 year span.

-Bristol played at Muzzy Field and was the double-A affiliate of the Boston Red Sox in the Eastern League (photo is of the 1978 Bristol Red Sox - Wade Boggs back row, center).
+The double-A team was a Boston Red Sox affiliate in the Eastern League (photo is of the 1978 Bristol Red Sox - Wade Boggs back row, center).

 1983 to 2015 - New Britain Rock Cats